orgexyz/BlockAGI/README.md

 - Submit issues ([GitHub Issues](https://github.com/blockpipe/BlockAGI/issues)) to report bugs, suggest new features, or ask questions.
 - Join our [Discord](https://discord.gg/K3TWumAtZV) community and share your experiences, ideas, and improvements.
 We believe that collaborative development is essential for the growth of BlockAGI.

+For BlockAGI code structure and contribution ideas, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 BlockAGI is open-source software licensed under the Apache License 2.0.
 This license allows use, modification, and distribution of the software.
 For complete details, please see the [LICENSE](LICENSE) and [NOTICE](NOTICE) files in this repository.